 No matter what happens, you can’t give up.
 You’ve come too far!
 Whether you’ve already relapsed or are seriously considering buying drugs right now, you need to stop.
 Turn to a trusted friend and talk about what you’re feeling or meet with your therapist and tweak your treatment plan.
 Take a step forward and get help before you throw in the towel and go back to the drugs you’ve fought so hard to overcome.

 The great thing about recovery is that it means you’re living without drugs.
 I won’t lie, though.
 It’s not easy.
 But you have to keep moving forward.
-Don’t make these eight big mistakes that many addicts in recovery make.
+Don’t make these eight big recovery mistakes that many addicts make.
 You deserve better than to make mistakes, and I know you can make choices that keep you on the path to a successful recovery.